CrossR/HepEVD/README.md

 ## Future Work

- - Setup a client mode -> I.e. post JSON objects to it to add them to the state.
-  - That would allow hits to be added to the server from anywhere, including different functions, classes, methods etcetc.
-This would require using a more sensible way of producing/understanding JSON.

  - Setup the larger objects: Cluster, Particles.
 This should include the ability to toggle individual particles or clusters, and perhaps a highlighting option.
 Like easiest way to do this is a single object, with a cluster being a flat version of the